lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 ## Relationship to Phase 14

-Phase 14 #13b ("one source of typing truth") is Principle 2 completed on the type axis: Check emits a `TypedProgram` whose ledger commits type facts over an identified tree, and Elab consumes those facts, deleting Elab's re-inference.
-Phase 6.5 introduces the certificate/ledger pattern and the first certificate type; Phase 14 finishes the type axis and adds the preservation proofs (each pass provably preserves the committed meaning).
+Phase 14 #13b ("one source of typing truth") is Principle 2 completed on the type axis: Check emits a `TypedProgram` whose `CompilerDB` facts commit type facts over an identified tree, and Elab consumes those facts, deleting Elab's re-inference.
+Phase 6.5 introduces the certificate/`CompilerDB` pattern and the first certificate type; Phase 14 finishes the type axis and adds the preservation proofs (each pass provably preserves the committed meaning).
 6.5 makes the architecture stop inviting drift; 14 proves the passes honor it.

 ## Non-goals